BiancaTaisePommerening/School_District_Analysis/README.md

 ## Introduction

 There has been evidence of academic dishonesty on reading and math grades for Thomas High School ninth graders, where they appear to have been altered.
-Thus, these grades were then replaced with NaNs while keeping the rest of the data intact.
+Thus, these grades were then replaced with NaNs (Not a Number) while keeping the rest of the data intact.